Call Today For A Free Consultation(713) 829-4317

 - Driving while intoxicated or impaired – Intoxicated drivers more often than not will fail to look for other vehicles coming from the side.
 If they do see other vehicles, their condition often causes them to miscalculate the oncoming driver’s speed and location.

-- Inclement weather or traffic conditions – During severe weather, it can be more difficult for a truck driver to successfully stop his or her vehicle despite the presence of air brakes and other complex safety measures.
+- Inclement weather or traffic conditions – During severe weather, it can be more difficult for a driver to successfully stop his or her vehicle despite the presence of air brakes and other complex safety measures.
 Sliding past a stop sign or traffic signal into an intersection is a real risk to other drivers who may experience a T-bone crash first-hand.

 Common Side-Impact Collision Injuries